1. Complete and submit your application online

 7. Writing Samples

-Applicants to the M.A. professional degree should submit a writing sample in a .doc, .docx, or PDF format not to exceed 10 printed pages.
+Applicants to the M.A. professional degree should submit a writing sample in a .doc, .docx, or PDF format not to exceed 20 pages.
 No CDs, DVDs or other material will be accepted or considered.
 Writing samples could include news stories, blog posts, white papers, reports or portions of an academic paper.
 Professionally published samples are preferred but not required.

 8. Arrange for three letters of recommendation

 Letters of recommendation are completed online.
 An email with a link to an online evaluation form will be sent to your recommenders when you submit your application.
 When you list your three recommenders, please be sure the email address is accurate and valid.

 Letters of recommendation for recent graduates should come primarily from faculty members who can evaluate your previous academic performance and provide an assessment of your likelihood of success in graduate school.
 One of the letters may come from an employer or internship supervisor.

 Applicants who have been out of school for a number of years may submit letters from people who know them in a professional capacity, such as a current supervisor or employer.
 Letters should come from individuals who have worked directly with you and who are in a position to objectively evaluate your abilities and work product.

 We are interested in an assessment of those attributes that predict success in rigorous graduate education (for example, analytical abilities, ability to synthesize complex bodies of information and ability to formulate original research questions), rather than a general impression of your personality or character.